LathaCharuguntla/MedicineRecommendationSystem/README.md

 # MedicineRecommendationSystem
 A web-based Medicine Recommendation System that predicts diseases and provides recommendations for medications, diets, workouts, and precautions based on user inputs.
-This app is built using Flask and deployed on Heroku.
+This app is built using Flask and deployed on Render.

 ## Table of Contents
 - [Features](##features)